begumozksglu/begumozksglu/README.md

 I've always been a person that if I didn't know how to make something      🔎      I'd find out how to do it, so programming has been a perfect fit for me.

-🎓      I have a bachelor's degree on Econometrics
+🎓      I have a bachelor's degree on Econometrics <br>
 🎓      I'm doing a master's degree in Econometrics

 💻      I work at Coşkunöz Metal Form as a Digital & IT Project Responsible